Gozala/gozala.github.com/index.md

 ----

+## Cooperative Knowledge Substrate

+Your data lives in silos.
+Either you surrender to one corporate suite or you become the glue between tools.
+This worked when only big companies could afford to build software.

+LLMs change everything: anyone can create specialized tools.
+Soon we'll have thousands of them.
+For these tools to be useful, they need to cooperate on shared data - but no infrastructure exists for this, which creates a narrow window to invert the model: instead of you going to applications, applications come to your data.

+#### Dialog

+[Dialog](./dialog) is an attempt to seize this opportunity - a [local-first][] database that works like Git for knowledge.
+Branch ideas, fork sessions, merge insights.
+Applications come to your data, defining their own concepts that map to shared facts.
+When concepts overlap, cooperation emerges.
+When they don't, rules bridge the gap.

+Semantic triples, Datalog and probabilistic search trees come together to enable efficient, query-guided replication through encrypted blobs on commodity storage (S3, R2, IPFS).
+[Follow the journey →](./dialog)

 ## Local First

 Asymmetry of traditional server/client architectures creates a power disbalance.
 Power is exercised by trapping user's data for profit.
 P2P/Distributed/Decentralized technologies have a symmetric architecture (every peer is both server and client) and that leads to a different data ownership model.
 I devoted last years of my career at Mozilla enabling such technologies.

 #### Libdweb

 Identifying gaps of the web platform and filling those in Firefox to bring those technologies was project [libdweb](./libdweb).
 Through collaboration with [IPFS][], [Dat][] and [SSB][] communities missing primitives were recognized, which I have implemented as an experimental Firefox extension APIs.
 This lead to several successes:

 - [IPFS Protocol support in Firefox](./ipfs).
 - [Dat protocol support for Firefox](./dat) (Compatible with [Beaker][] browser) and [Cliqz][].
 - [Cliqz concept mobile browser](./dat-mobile) with Dat protocol support.
 - [WebTorrent concept browser](./wtp)

 #### Lunet

 The goal of [Lunet](./lunet) project was enabling symmetric systems but within the constraints of existing web platform.
 It (ab)used range of web capabilities _([ServiceWorkers][], [Sandboxed iframe][sandoxed-iframe] and [Content Origin Policies][])_ to create a sandboxed web runtime in which applications work offline, operate on user data and are unable to track / silo users.

 It also opportunistically leveraged companion native application to use capabilities unavailable in web platform, proposing [progressive peer-to-peer web application (PPWA)](./ppwa "Progressive peer-to-peer web applications (PPWA)") architecture.
 [Read full story](./lunet)